sksoumik/programming_notes/README.md

 - delete a folder from linux including all files `sudo rm -r folder_name`

+- get a notification with with a voice after a process gets finished: `some-command; spd-say "Any Voice Message"`

 - Delete all files from the current directory `sudo rm ./*`

 - Clean up root disk in Linux | dev/sda1 disk full problem